acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 The situation described in the utterance is the reason (cause, explanation or justification) for the situation described in the anchor, as typically expressed with the connective _because_ (cf. PDTB2 Reason, Prasad et al. 2007, p.26, 29; Webber et al. 2019, p.19)

+- (2) But a strong level of investor withdrawal is much more unlikely this time around, fund managers said.	**A major reason is that** investors already have sharply scaled back their purchases of stock funds since Black Monday.
+(Prasad and Bunt 2015, (2))

+- (3) Some have raised their cash positions to record levels. **[Implicit Because]** High cash positions help buffer a fund when the market falls.
+(Prasad and Bunt 2015, (3))

+- (x) P1: I can never find my remote control.
+P2: That’s **because** they don’t have a fixed place.
+(Bunt and Prasad 2016)

+Note that in the last example, we do not annotate `Dialog` because an overt discourse markers indicates a higher-ranking discourse relation.

 - (69) But service on the line is expected to resume by noon today. **[Implicit=since]** “We had no serious damage on the railroad,” said a Southern Pacific spokesman.
 (PDTB3, wsj 1803)

 - (70) By 11:59 p.m. tonight, President Bush must order $16 billion of automatic, across-the-board cuts in government spending to comply with the Gramm-Rudman budget law. **The cuts are necessary because** Congress and the administration have failed to reach agreement on a deficit-cutting bill.
 (PDTB3, wsj 2384)